nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 ---

 **INTRODUCTION**
-* A Doctor of Philosophy aspirant with a strong interest in power electronics for electric vehicles (EVs) and a substantial understanding of the field.
+* A PhD aspirant with a strong interest in power electronics for electric vehicles (EVs) and a substantial understanding of the field.
 * Proficiency in MATLAB Simulink and Programming.
 * My research and patent work has helped me improve my skills in EVs, which I am enthusiastic about.